OpenIdentityPlatform/OpenIDM/openidm-zip/src/main/resources/samples/roles/README.md

 -------------------------

 Available as part of the "crudops" sample.
-Provides a list of operations that can be performed via REST or via the UI to managed roles in OpenIDM.
+Provides a list of operations that can be performed via REST or via the UI to manage roles in OpenIDM.

-Use Case : the "Employee" and "Contractor" roles (common in most companies) will be created, searched, updated, assigned to a user via the REST API ; the "Contractor" role will be deallocated from the user and deleted.
+Use Case: the "Employee" and "Contractor" roles (common in most companies) will be created, searched, updated, assigned to a user via the REST API; the "Contractor" role will be deallocated from the user and deleted.
 That same Contractor role will be (re)created via the Admin UI, updated and finally deleted again.